-Retention of key personnel and sourcing of subcontractors The talents of a growing, yet relatively small number of key personnel contribute significantly to the Group's operational effectiveness.
-Management and the Board have implemented strategies to retain those personnel, including participation in appropriate incentive arrangements and participation in the Group's employee development, talent identification and succession programs.
+Retention of key The talents of a growing, yet relatively small number of key personnel contribute significantly to the personnel and Group's operational effectiveness.
+Management and the Board have implemented strategies to sourcing of retain those personnel, including participation in appropriate incentive arrangements and subcontractors participation in the Group's employee development, talent identification and succession programs.